THE RALPH STEPHENS STORY and

 In 1944, Wilton Carlyle Dinges founded the Electrical Machine and

-skills of local craftsman.
-During WWII the U.S government gave him a
+skills of local craftsmen.
+During WWII the U.S. government gave him a

 big assignment, make chairs that could withstand water, salt air and